• +1-703-684-6777

 The US Army recognizes the limitations of current battery technology and knows in the future that batteries will hold more energy which will increase the payload weight, speed and range of eVTOL cargo drones.
 In addition, the US Army's long term goal is to develop wireless recharging so that eVTOL aircraft can be charged while flying to their destination.

 The drone has removable batteries which are easily lifted out and replaced with charged batteries by maintenance crew so there is very little downtime between flights.
+The company is using a large battery with the highest density in its class for its power source.
 The arms for the propellers are will also be removable to reduce the size of the drone which makes it easier for ground or air transportation.
-This type of system increases the value for customers who own this drone.
 To increase safety, the drone has been made with redundant avionics, drives and the battery system.
+The aircraft lands on the bottom of its fuselage.

 The company foresees their drones being used for logistical and resupply for private, commercial for rural and urban areas and for a variety of military and security applications.
-The drone can also be used to carry patients from a scene of an accident or disaster and to carry wounded solders from the battlefield to a military hospital.
+The drone can also be used to carry patients from a scene of an accident or disaster to a hospital.
 In addition, the T650 could be used to airlift soldiers out of dangerous areas.
-The drone will be found very useful as it has all-weather capability allowing normal air cargo and emergency deliveries to take place at any time for both non-military and military use.

 Specifications:

-• Aircraft type: eVTOL heavy-lift cargo drone
+• Aircraft type: eVTOL heavy-lift air cargo drone

 • Piloting: Autonomous